If you’re selling cars, preaching the gospel, or finding a spouse – the process is the same. That is, if you want effective results.

-I see people coming in to 48Days.net and immediately blasting multiple blog posts with their greatest MLM company that you just must join.
+I see people who jump on Facebook and immediately begin blasting multiple posts with their greatest product that you must buy.
 I see people wanting jobs who simply walk in and tell the manager they need a job.
 I see car salesmen who grab a customer and walk them right over to the Chevy Tahoe because that’s where they make the most commission.
 I see pastors who scream that their listeners are evil and must change their ways.

 These are all examples of inexperience and missing the critical first two steps of selling.
 With no trust and no identification of the need, there will be no sale.

 Years ago, on the first day of my sophomore year at The Ohio State University, my friends and I were watching the new batch of freshman girls arrive.
 Upon seeing Joanne (17 and gorgeous), I quickly asked for someone who could introduce me – a trusted friend of hers.
 While walking with her briefly I noticed she was struggling to hold her books while putting a notice on the community bulletin board.
 I offered to post the notice and saw that she was asking for a ride to school from her home on the other side of town.
 I kindly offered to supply that ride – just for a couple of days until she found someone to bring her regularly (ha).
 Six months later, having charmed her with my simply farm boy ways, I asked her to marry me.